Over the course of an average day of training your horse will encounter a huge amount of strain on their legs.

 Does the breed of my horse affect the choice of boot?

 In many ways, breeding should not sway your choice too much.
-Some horse breeds, like the cob or shire breeds, have hairy legs and therefore tend not to require boots as their natural feathering protects from small collisions.
+Some horse breeds, like the cob or shire breeds, have hairy legs and therefore tend not to require boots.
+Their natural feathering protects from small collisions.

 When would my horse need more specialised boots like therapeutic or medical boots?

-Occasionally you may need to go above and beyond this general range of boots and buy something with targeted medical properties.
+Occasionally you may need to buy something with targeted medical properties.
 If your horse has suffered an injury, for instance, therapeutic boots can increase blood flow and aid in healing.
 They can also help by keeping an injured area dry and clean from infection.

 Tips on maintaining your boots and bandages: